rpothin/PowerPlatform-ALM-With-GitHub-Template/CONTRIBUTING.md

 # Contributing

 From opening a bug report to creating a pull request: every contribution is appreciated and welcome.
-If you're planning to implement a new feature or change the api please create an issue first.
+If you're planning to:
+- implement a new feature please start a discussion in the [idea](https://github.com/rpothin/PowerPlatform-ALM-With-GitHub-Template/discussions/categories/ideas) category first
+- fix a bug, please create an [issue](https://github.com/rpothin/PowerPlatform-ALM-With-GitHub-Template/issues/new/choose) first
 This way we can ensure that your precious work is not in vain.

 ### Not Sure Where to Start?